emuvi/www.confil/README.md

 # Confil

-http://www.confil.com.br is a website of Philosophic Culture with the associated services.
+<http://www.confil.com.br> is a web-media of Philosophic Culture with the associated services.